UA-ResearchComputing-HPC/hpc-documentation/docs/policies/maintenance/index.md

   <li>Network and device software updates.</li>
   <li>Quarterly OS patching and associated reboots.</li>
   <li>cuDNN module fix: The existing cudnn/9.3 module was incorrectly pointing to cuDNN 9.2.
 During maintenance, it will be updated to correctly point to cuDNN 9.3.
 If this change disrupts your workflow, you can load cudnn/9.2 instead.</li>
-  <li>Ticketing system change: all emails sent to hpc-consult will now automatically open a ServiceNow ticket for assignment and tracking purposes.
+  <li>Ticketing system change: all emails sent to hpc-consult will now automatically open a ServiceNow ticket for assignment and tracking purposes.</li>
   </ul>
   </p>
   </div>